Do Guitarists Need To Learn To Read Sheet Music?

 Now, I don’t want this to be a discouragement to learning sheet music if that’s the direction you want to go!
 Jazz guitarists and Classical guitarists both tend to read sheet music.
 And there are some fundamental concepts you’ll learn that can help you be a better musician.

 I think you’d be much better off learning the foundational guitar techniques, chords, and scales.
-After that, decide if learning to read sheet music will bring you any value.
+After that, decide if learning to read sheet music will be the best use of your time.